kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-Rou-Jia-Bing,-Beijing-Yogurt,-and-Liang-Pi-(You-Want-to-Eat-These).md

 The pork was braised in a sweet and savory broth that to me tasted of soy, Chinese wine, and sugar, along with a couple of warm spices&mdash;star anise, cinnamon, and Sichuan peppercorn, perhaps a couple of others.

-She placed the chunks on a large chopping block, tossed a handful of cilantro and cooked hot green horn chilies on top, then chopped it all together with a cleaver.
+She placed the chunks on a large chopping block, tossed a handful of cilantro and cooked hot green horn peppers on top, then chopped it all together with a cleaver.

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140621-beijing-yogurt-bing-rou-food-market-tiananmen-sqare-liangpi-hot-pot/20140621-beijing-bing-rou-04.jpg "Filling")